The Best Air Purifiers for Dust.

 If you are looking to also remove a challenging odor like the tobacco smoke removal you will not be pleased with the results.
 There is just not enough activated carbon.

-The only exception we have seen is the carbon pre-filters in the EJ and ERIK650A air purifiers.
+The only exception we have seen is the carbon pre-filters in the EJ120 air purifiers.
 Both of these air purification systems have a few pounds of specially treated activated carbon that is ideal for cigarette smoke removal.
 This granular activated carbon (GAC) is a key part of the pre-filters for these air purifiers.
 It gives you not only clean air from the dust removal but also fresh air that smells good.

 To have the best indoor air quality, you will not want to skimp on the HEPA filter.
 The air purifier reviews bear this out.